 strongest plant.
 See Starting Your Seeds for more information.

 Comments: Full sun.
 Anchusa plants tolerate heat, poor soil, and drought.
 Does not like high humidity.
-Grow Anchusa lean, give moderate water and little fertilizer.
-This helps keep plants more compact and increases flowers.
-After flowering, cut Anchusa plants back to 4-6 inches tall to promote full, repeat bloom in September.
+Grow Anchusa lean; give moderate water and little fertilizer.
+Plants will be more compact and heavier blooming.
+After flowering, cut Anchusa plants back to 4-6 inches tall.
+This promotes full, repeat bloom in September.
 Anchusa flowers attract bees and butterflies; are favorites of Swallowtails.
 Plants are rabbit and deer resistant.